antonshevchenko/ionic-contrib-icon/README.md

 <icon class="icon-xl" default="ion-home"></icon>
 ```

-The directive also overrides any defaults when you explictly define icons for the `ios` or `android` platforms.
+The directive also overrides any defaults when you explictly define icons for specific platforms.

 ## Releases

+- 0.0.3 __(12/07/14)__:
+    - Addition of iPad and Windows Phone platforms
 - 0.0.2 __(12/06/14)__:
     - Added support for other icon libraries (such as Font-Awesome)
     - Added `$ionicIconConfig` constant to pass options